 What was once the entrance to a grand mansion is now a hidden gem in Fort Tryon Park: the Billings Arcade, an arched passage with a remarkable past.

-Wandering through the park's lush pathways to find these stunning remains is a great way to spend a summer day–and take some memorable pictures.
+Wandering through the park's lush pathways to find these stunning remains is a great way to spend an afternoon—and take some memorable pictures.

-Two paths lead from the lawn.
-The first takes you down two sets of narrow stairs (pictured, above right).
-The path on the left serves as a second route with fewer stairs.
-The Billings Arcade is at the bottom of the second staircase, parallel to the West Side Highway.
+One takes you down a set of narrow stairs (pictured above).
+The other on the left serves as an alternate route with fewer stairs.
+The Billings Arcade is all the way at the bottom, parallel to the West Side Highway.

 Don't want to take the steep stairs back to the top?
-Follow the path through the arches, which will lead you back to the top of the lawn.
+Follow the path all the way through the arches, leading you to an alternate route that connects to the top of the lawn.

 All photos: Morgan Mackey